 For over a decade, Columbia University’s The Young Company (TYC) has been forging a dynamic relationship between its graduate acting students and the teens of New York City.
 Now in partnership with CTH, Columbia University’s third year MFA Acting students present a 90-minute production of a Shakespeare play that is staged and designed specifically for diverse and underserved audiences.
 Additionally, CTH acquires Actors Equity Association membership for Columbia’s MFA students, priming them for success upon graduation.

-In March 2019 The Young Company presented Romeo and Juliet for nearly 500 students and plans to present Twelfth Night in March 2020.
+In March 2019 The Young Company presented Romeo and Juliet for nearly 500 students and plans to present additional programming in the near future.

 A Christmas Carol in Harlem

-In December, CTH produces “A Christmas Carol in Harlem” at Aaron Davis Hall at City College Center For The Arts, including three matinee shows dedicated for roughly 750 public school children from diverse socioeconomic backgrounds.
+In December 2019, CTH produced “A Christmas Carol in Harlem” at Aaron Davis Hall at City College Center For The Arts, including three matinee shows dedicated for roughly 750 public school children from diverse socioeconomic backgrounds.